 Shudu is the world’s first digital supermodel.
 This fashion queen is in her mid-to-late 20’s and hails from South Africa, though she is originally from England.
 Created by the Diigitals Agency, Shudu has worked closely with Cosmopolitan, Vogue, and Balmain and spends most of her time posing in premier locations, wearing exclusive fashion pieces.
 Since appearing in 2017, Shudu has gained over 235,000 followers.

-While it seems unlikely that virtual or digital creators will take over the influencer industry entirely, virtual influencers and AI technology like Vision, will only continue gaining popularity.
+While it seems unlikely that virtual or digital creators will take over the influencer industry entirely, virtual influencers and Dash Hudson's Predictive Vision AI, will only continue gaining popularity.
 The agility with which virtual influencers and their teams can adjust to ever-changing trends will appeal to consumers and brands alike.
 And while initial renderings of these virtual creators were pretty obviously digital, the technology behind them has become so advanced that it’s difficult to distinguish them from the real thing.

 For brands, it could be an excellent time to adopt this trend to stay ahead of the curve, and for human influencers, it’s time to create a personal brand that cannot be replicated or replaced by AI anytime soon.